CalPlug/python-raven/README.md

 This is a set of multi-threaded logging scripts written in Python 2.7 and tested in Ubuntu 16.04 that allows a Rainforest Automation Raven and EMU-2 smart meter HAN interface devices using their XML API (https://rainforestautomation.com/wp-content/uploads/2014/02/raven_xml_api_r127.pdf).

-The code as written provides 3 functions:
+The reporter code as written provides 3 functions (available in the reporter directory):

 1) Meter to SQL - the meter data will be stored locally in a mySQL database (tested with MySQL 5.5)